 COO Cox Communications

 Programming costs are the largest component of your monthly bill so we work to get the best offerings at the best price – keeping your bill as low as possible.

 Local TV stations charge Cox a monthly fee to carry their stations, but are allowed to deny Cox the right to carry their channel – which is why they often demand increasingly larger payments for ‘free’ TV.

 Everyone pays for skyrocketing sports TV rights and we believe specialty sports networks should allow us to place them on a sports tier so that only those who want them, pay for them.

 We are members of your community who are committed to using our time, talent and technology in ways that strengthen our neighborhoods and local businesses.

 We know you have a choice among TV providers and work hard to ensure that we deliver you value by securing the lowest rate possible for each channel in our lineup.
 Every satellite and cable provider experiences disputes with networks who may temporarily pull their signal.
 Switching just means you’re likely to find yourself in the same situation again, yet without the quality of service you’ve come to expect from Cox Communications.

 Hearst removed 33 stations in 26 markets for 2 weeks to gain leverage to get a rate increase nearly double the current rate and other onerous demands.

-Univision pulled their signal from almost 7 million viewers on Charter systems.
+Univision pulled their signal from almost 7 million viewers on Spectrum systems.
 Although the two companies had a long-term contract in place, Univision chose to pull the signal, which sparked a lawsuit.

 News-Press & Gazette and DIRECTV were in discussions about 18 stations when NPG decided not to offer another extension and instead pulled their channels’ signals.